56kcloud/Training/Docker/kickstart/chapters/devops.md

 # Docker and DevOps

-Now that we understand the structure of Docker images it's now time to start building our very own Docker image from a `Dockerfile`
+Now that we understand how to build Docker images it's now time to start autobuilding our changes with a pipeline `Dockerfile`

 > **Tasks**:
 >